n4j1Br4ch1D/postcss-obfuscator/README.md

 ---

 ## Motivation
-- Protecting Intellectual Property, Licensing and Distribution: make it hard for others from stealing it or using it without your permission.
+- Protecting Intellectual Property, Licensing and Distribution: make it hard for others from stealing your design or using it without your permission.
 - Protect against Web scraping, data mining or any malicious activities like stealing data or content: make it hard extracting data from websites automatically using software tools, which use class names & ids.
 - Minfiy Your code even more: obsfucation/uglify can slightly reduce file size and improve its performance.